Conduct Review Board

 2. Board Composition

 The Conduct Review Board is a College administrative body that consists of student members and faculty members.
-The Chair and Vice Chair of the Conduct Review Board are student members and preside over hearings.
-If both the Chair and Vice-Chair are unavailable or need to recuse themselves, the Conduct Review Board Advisor may appoint another student member of the Conduct Review Board to preside over the matter.
+The two chairs are student members and preside over hearings.
+If both chairs are unavailable or need to recuse themselves, the Conduct Review Board Advisor may appoint another student member of the Conduct Review Board to preside over the matter.

 3. Panel Composition